 Vue.js is in addition to React, Svelte, and Angular is one of the most popular JS Frameworks.
 Originally, it was developed by Evan You, who wanted to create his own, less complex Alternative to Google’s Angular.
-In 2014, the developers decided to release his project, in order to let other developers to be a part of.
+In 2014, the developers decided to release his team project, in order to let other developers to be a part of.
 In the meantime, the Framework Underdog pleased with 1.3 million users great popularity in the developer Community, and server-side rendered Websites, both when Developing a so-called Single-Page Apps, as well as in construction traditionally used.
 Now, nearly two and a half years after the Release of Version 2, and about 30 RFC and 628 PR later, is a “One Piece” is the third Major Release available.

 New Composition-API – React-Hooks, anyone?